33rd Primetime Emmy Awards

 The 33rd Primetime Emmy Awards were held on Sunday, September 13, 1981.
 The ceremony was broadcast on CBS.
 It was hosted by Shirley MacLaine and Edward Asner.
+25 awards were presented.

 For the third consecutive year, the Emmy for Outstanding Comedy Series went to Taxi.
 The top show on the drama side was Hill Street Blues which, in its first season, tied the record for most major nominations (14) and wins (6) by a non-miniseries.
 NBC's ratings juggernaut Shōgun received eight major nominations, but only won one, for Outstanding Limited Series.